danielharrell/does_music_move/README.md

 does_music_move
 ===============

-A lecture I am giving at the Annapolis campus of St. John's College on February 15, 2013.
+This is a lecture I gave at the Annapolis campus of St. John's College on February 15, 2013.